 - What elements of advertising today remain and what has changed?

-Media Studies: Research the history of cinema advertising.
-Which feature films inspired this type of advertising?
+Research the history of cinema advertising.
+Which feature films inspired the performances in this advertising sequence?

-Advertising / Business: Research one of the businesses advertised in the film.
-Find out if they still exist and what is located at the addresses mentioned today.
+Find out if any of the businesses advertised still exist and what is located at the addresses mentioned today.

-Race / Media Studies: Discuss the issue of racial stereotyping in the media and what constitutes an offensive stereotype.
+Discuss the issue of racial stereotyping in the media.

 |Resource Rights Holder||National Library of Scotland|